bloveless/request-validator/README.md

 This example app showcases using `aws-lambda-go-api-proxy` in order reduce code duplication.
 You'll notice that `cmd/http/main.go` and `cmd/lambda/main.go` are incredibly simple and delegate almost all the code to a standard chi router.

 It also uses `gookit/validate` to do request validation.
-Validation are currently in `router.go` for simplicity.
+Validations are currently in `router.go` for simplicity.

 You can run this application in three ways.